ethott/PicSlydr/README.md

 # PicSlydr
-A sliding picture game for your Iphone
+A sliding picture game for your IPhone

+Nathan is working on this project too!